New to JAMstack? Everything You Need to Know to Get StartedJanuary 16, 2020

 When we first wrote this post, the JAMstack ecosystem was still in its infancy.

-I remember talking with the Netlify founders back then.
+Back then, the Netlify founders came to us with a proposition.
 They had just come up with the term “JAMstack” to work around the negative connotation of “static web” and were asking if we would help to promote it.

-We plan to keep up providing valuable resources to new & seasoned JAMstack developers alike in 2019.
-It starts today with this much-needed update of our introduction post.
+We plan to keep up providing valuable resources to new & seasoned JAMstack developers alike in 2020.
+It starts today with this update to our introduction post and what we think the year ahead has in store for devs.

 - What the JAMstack is